Current Puzzle

 negroni.fun

-28 of you solved the December Cocktail puzzle, Moscow Mule, with 7 solving the original puzzle without any help.
+29 of you solved the April Cocktail puzzle, Paper Plane, with 14 solving the original puzzle without any help.
 Congratulations to all!
 Below is the solved grid and an explanation of the final answer.
 A full solution, including cryptic solutions to every clue, is available for download on my Patreon page.
 If you haven't joined, sign up at https://www.patreon.com/negronis_cocktails, which will also give you access to future puzzles.
-The next Cocktail will launch on Saturday, February 8, at 4pm Eastern.
+The next Cocktail will launch on Saturday, June 14, at 4pm Eastern.

 Cheers!